 - 2 tablespoons fresh yeast or 1 envelope (2 1/2 level teaspoons or 1/4 ounce or 7 grams) active dry yeast

-- 5 tablespoons (2 1/2 fluid ounces/75 ml) extra-virgin olive oil, plus more for the pan
+- 5 tablespoons olive oil, plus more for the pan

-- 21 ounces (600 grams) concord grapes (you can substitute another black grape variety, seeded or seedless, but DO NOT try to substitute red or green seedless table grapes)
+- 21 ounces concord grapes, (you can substitute another black grape variety, seeded or seedless, but DO NOT try to substitute red or green seedless table grapes)